apples/cpp-tutorial/chapter1.md

     int var1 = 7 + 3;
     int var2 = var1 - 4;

-Those 5 operators can be used with assignment:
+Those five operators can be used with assignment:

     int var1 = 16;
     var1 += 2;

+Don't think that the `%` operator has anything to do with modulus, it simply returns the remainder of integer division:

+    int x =  13 / 5;    // x == 2
+    int y =  13 % 5;    // y == 3
+    int z = -13 % 5;    // z == -3

+Although, for positive numbers, it's the same as modulus.

 Here are some unary operators: